venusgalstar/ttndexFrontend/CONTRIBUTING.md

-# Contributing to the TTNEXSwap Exchange❎
+# Contributing to the TTNEX Exchange❎

 Thanks for taking the time to contribute !